-The principal ratios for reviewing NIBC Holding's capital adequacy are the CRR/CRD IV capital ratios:

-Tier-I ratio of 6% and a minimum Total Capital / BIS ratio of 8%, excluding capital buffers.
+The principal ratios for reviewing NIBC's capital adequacy are the CRR/CRD IV capital ratios: the Common Equity Tier-I ratio, the Tier-I ratio and the Total Capital / BIS ratio.
+CRR/CRD IV standards are in effect as of January 2014.